nihaal7/FloridaHurricaneTracker/README.md

 ## KCC – Software Development Technical Assignment

-**Task:** The NOAA Best Track Data (HURDAT2) contains historical data on storms, including their paths and intensities.
-The objective of this analysis is to identify all hurricanes that have made landfall in Florida since 1900 and to generate a report listing their names, dates of landfall, and maximum wind speeds.
+**Task:** The objective of this analysis is to identify all hurricanes that have made landfall in Florida since 1900 and to generate a report listing their names, dates of landfall, and maximum wind speeds.
+This is performed using the NOAA Best Track Data (HURDAT2) dataset, which contains historical data on storms, including their paths and intensities.

 https://github.com/nihaal7/FloridaHurricaneTracker/assets/40913961/b0f82b87-4312-4ecb-942e-e22e407226b6